alina1412/weather_checker/README.md

 ## Description:

-The project is a flask web application which allows a user to check the current weather in the chosen  city.
+The project is a simple `flask web application` which allows a user to check the current weather in the chosen  city.

 The app sends an http-request to the site “[api.openweathermap.org]()” to get the information of the temperature.